 Library computers are provided for school assignments.
 Individual students may use the computers any time during library hours, except when they are reserved for use by a class.
 All patrons must abide by the school district's policies and regulations regarding the use of technology.

 Students may use Wheeler Library printers to make one copy of their own work for an assignment, or a brief article needed for research.
 Using a copier for making multiple copies of a document is considerably more cost effective than using a printer; therefore students are not permitted to use the library printers to produce multiple copies or get a hardcopy of study guides and other instructional materials posted on a website.
 Students who would like or need a copy of resources that are posted on a class website may bring a paper copy to the library to make a small number of copies.
 If a student needs to make a class set of copies for a project, they must make arrangements with the teacher for using the high volume copiers.

 Storing Food and Drinks Safely While in the Library

 To assist with maintaining our beautiful space for all to enjoy, students entering the library with food or a drink are asked to store the food to avoid potential spills, crumbs, and other related messes.
 Food or beverage item(s) that are contained well enough to be secured in the student’s personal bag or backpack may remain with the student, if properly stored.
 Food and beverages that cannot be stored in the student’s bag may be left on the tall counter by the window behind the circulation desk.

 Students may check out books for a three-week period.
 Checkouts may be renewed as needed.
-Reference books may be checked out at the end of the school day for overnight use and must be returned before the start of the next school day; magazines may also be checked out overnight.
+Magazines may be checked out for overnight use and must be returned the next school day.

 Students are responsible for lost or damaged materials.
 Students may not check out additional items until all overdue materials are cleared.